What influences UK gas prices? Everything you need to know

 By Les Roberts, Senior Content Manager

 There are many reasons why energy prices fluctuate, particularly business gas prices.
-This means it can sometimes be difficult to predict and plan your gas prices going forward.
+This means it can sometimes be difficult to predict your energy bills and budget accordingly (even if you don't use gas at your business, electricity prices are directly linked to gas prices, but more on that later).

 Blue gas flame on silver cooker hob with pan on top.